 A City Guide To Salamanca Spain

-Salamanca is a vibrant youth community and one of the most beautiful Spain provinces.
 Thanks to its cultural and artistic assets, this autonomous community was declared a UNESCO World Heritage Site in 1988 and the European Capital of Culture in 2002.
-Aside from the sandstone buildings, Salamanca in Spain has a full line of fine restaurants and designer tapas bars.

 convent-of-san-esteban